FreekBes/codam_slideshow_sys/README.md

 ## Installation

 ### A clean install
 Get yourself a Raspberry Pi.
-I'm using a Raspberry Pi 3 model B. Install the lite version of [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (formerly known as Raspbian).
+I'm using a Raspberry Pi 3 model B. Install the lite version of [Raspberry Pi OS](https://www.raspberrypi.com/software/operating-systems/) (formerly known as Raspbian), version 11 (Bullseye).
 Set it up with `sudo raspi-config`, with the following settings:

 - set the keyboard layout under *Localisation Options* -> *Keyboard*
 - **important**: change the password for the *pi* user under *System Options* -> *Password* (required for security reasons)